Investigating Glyph Phonetic Information for Chinese Spell Checking: What Works and What's Next: Experiment-II: Probing for Homonym Correction

 \section{Experiment-II: Probing for Homonym Correction}

 In this experiment, we aim to explore the extent to which existing models can make use of the information from misspelled characters.
-To do this, we propose a new probe called CCCR, which investigates whether the model can adjust its prediction probability distribution based on the glyph-phonetic information of misspelled characters when making predictions.
+To do this, we propose a new probe called Correction with Misspelled Character Coverage Ratio(CCCR), which investigates whether the model can adjust its prediction probability distribution based on the glyph-phonetic information of misspelled characters when making predictions.